-This Agreement shall supersede any rules, regulations or practices of the Board which shall be contrary to or inconsistent with its terms.
+Excluding prohibited subjects identified within Section 15 of PERA as of the ratification and execution of this agreement, this Agreement shall supersede any rules, regulations or practices of the Board which shall be contrary to or inconsistent with its terms.
 The provisions of this Agreement shall be incorporated into and be considered part of the established policies of the Board.